 Your matchups vs slow decks are quite different than those vs fast decks.
 You could say that at the point where most of the Aggro matchups finish, the REAL game against slow decks start.

 Your #1 priority against slow decks if finishing your Quests.
 The Taunt minions are generally not very efficient – you don’t put a lot of pressure with them, they should be relatively easy to clear and they don’t give you much value.
 However, once you finish the Quest, your Hero Power will make up for that.
-It’s important to try to drop a Taunt minion every turn if you can.
-Ideally you’d want to finish your Quest around Turn 8-9.
+It’s important to try to drop a Taunt minion every turn you can.
+Ideally you’d want to finish your Quest around Turn 8-9 (and then play it next turn).
 Both Stonehill Defender and Phantom Militia are super helpful when it comes to that.
 When it comes to Stonehill, don’t be too greedy – since your goal is to finish a Quest as quickly as possible, it’s often much better to keep e.g. a Goldshire Footman than for example a Giant Mastodon.
-The best pick, however, is another Stonehill – you get another +1 on the Quest and can potentially reroll if your other options were bad.
-If you already have means to finish the Quest in your hand, THEN you might pick some high value card, e.g. another The Lich King or Primordial Drake.
-Phantom Militia, on the other hand, is a good Turn 6 or Turn 9 play – you don’t have any other 6/9 mana Taunts in this deck anyway, so filling your turn with two/three of them should bring you closer to finishing the Quest, or even finish it.
+Funnily enough, the best pick is often another Stonehill – you get another +1 on the Quest and can potentially reroll if your other options were bad.
+If you already have means to finish the Quest in your hand, THEN you might pick some high value card, especially Even-costed, so they can be used better to fill your curve.
+E.g. The Lich King or Primordial Drake are great, not only because they’re strong cards in general, but they give you a Turn 8 play, where normally you’d probably play a 7-drop or maybe even a smaller minion instead.
+Phantom Militia, on the other hand, is a good Turn 6 or Turn 9 play – you don’t have any other 6 (obviously) or 9 mana Taunts in this deck anyway, so filling your turn with two/three of them should bring you closer to finishing the Quest, or even finish it.

-You play lots of AoE removals, which might not be useful in Control matchups.
-You might stop playing Taunts and e.g. drop a Brawl or Reckless Flurry in case your opponent develops a solid board.
-They still come handy against slow decks that want to put minion pressure – such as Even Warlock, where a well-timed Brawl can win you the game.
+Your AoE removals might not be that useful in Control Matchups, at least not until after you’ve finished your Quest.
+You might stop playing Taunts and e.g. drop a Brawl or Reckless Flurry in case your opponent develops a solid board, but against most of the decks Taunts alone are enough.
+AoE clears still come handy against slow decks that want to put minion pressure – such as Even Warlock, where a well-timed Brawl can win you the game.
 However, I’d say that single target removals are more key against slow decks.
-You have 4 big single target removals in total, so it’s important to understand how many big threats they run and which take the highest priority.
-For example, if you have only a single removal in your hand and Even Warlock drops a 6/5, you might want to try to remove it another way, or stall the game with Taunts – save that removal for The Lich King or let’s say a 4/10 Drake that you might not be able to remove other way.
+You have only two, guaranteed single target removals, so it’s important to understand how many big threats they run and which take the highest priority.
+For example, if you have only a single Shield Slam in your hand and Even Warlock drops a 6/5, you might want to try to remove it another way, or stall the game with Taunts – save it for The Lich King or let’s say a 4/10 Drake that you might not be able to remove other way.

 After you finish your Quest, you want to equip the weapon as quickly as possible and start shooting the Hero Power every single turn.
 I mean it, unless you need full mana or else you would die, shoot it every single turn.
 However, don’t do that at the beginning of each turn – you want to set up for it first.
 For example, if you opponent drops a bunch of small minions, you want to AoE them down first.
 A natural reaction to you finishing the Quest will be playing multiple minions, which you can punish with Brawl.